craftcms/docs/docs/5.x/upgrade.md

 ```
 :::

-Those fields are then assigned to new [entry types](./reference/element-types/entries.md#entry-types) that replace your existing Matrix blocks
+Those fields are then assigned to new [entry types](./reference/element-types/entries.md#entry-types) that replace your existing Matrix blocks.
+Entry type handles

+Queries for nested entries will be largely the same—equivalent methods have been added to <craft5:craft\elements\db\EntryQuery> to enable familiar usage.
+The `.owner()` method still accepts a list of elements that the results must be owned by, and the `field()` and `fieldId()` methods narrow the results by specific fields.

 ::: warning
-Working with Matrix fields in the front-end has changed significantly.
+Values passed to the `type()` method are apt to require updates, as the migrated entry types may receive new handles.
+For example, a Matrix field that contained a block type with the handle `gallery` might conflict with an existing section; in that event, the new entry type for that block would get the handle `gallery1` (or potentially `gallery2`, `gallery3`, and so on, if multiple similar Matrix fields are being migrated).

+Visit **Settings** &rarr; **Entry Types** to check if any handles appear to have collided in this way, then review and update templates as necessary.
 :::

 #### Consolidating Fields